jtmuller5/awesome-gpt-actions/README.md

 A collection of plug-and-play actions for your custom GPTs.

 # How to Use
-Each of the "Action" in the table below can be added to your custom GPTs using these steps:
+Each of the "Actions" in the table below can be added to your custom GPTs using these steps:
 1. Create (or edit) a GPT ([My GPTs](https://chat.openai.com/gpts/discovery))
 2. Select the "Configure" tab
 3. Select "Create new action"